The Search Process

 Next, the social worker begins work in the field.
 This usually includes travel to the location of your search.
 The social worker will personally investigate your child’s background in Ethiopia and search for their family.
 Fieldwork can last from a few days to weeks over the course of a few months depending on the complexity.
 Note that we never use sub contractors.

 The completion of your search will include a detailed report written by the social worker.
 These take at minimum one week to write due to their length and the fact that they are being written in the second or third language of the social worker.
-Our reports are typically 6-12 single spaced, typed pages.
-Your report will also include contact information of every significant person talked to, 100+ photos and (usually) videos of significant people and the area in which the search takes place, and GPS coordinates for significant places visited in the search.
-Essentially it is an hour by hour, day by day, accounting of your search.
+Our reports are typically 8-15 single spaced, typed pages.
+Your report will also include contact information of every significant person talked to, 200+ photos, and (usually) videos of significant people and the area in which the search takes place.
+GPS coordinates for significant places visited in the search are also included.
+Essentially, your report is an hour by hour, day by day, accounting of your search.
 In addition to taking a long time to write, our reports take hours to upload.
 One report and all its photos can take more than a week, with multiple tries, to upload from Ethiopia.

-When your report is received by the USA office, it will be reviewed and edited by Andrea or another volunteer, with Andrea doing a final review.
+When your report is received by the USA office, it will be reviewed for comprehensiveness and quality.
 This process itself takes several full days and involves editing for grammar, clarifying details with the social worker, explaining context specific information or language, and following up on various issues with the social worker.
-If Andrea is not satisfied with an aspect of the report after viewing through the eyes of an adoptive parent who has experienced searches personally, the social worker will be sent back into the field to redo something or follow up on things by phone, though this does not happen often.
+If our Executive Director is not satisfied with any aspect of the report after viewing through the eyes of an adoptive parent who has experienced searches personally, the social worker will redo or follow up on that piece of your search, though this does not happen often.
 Our social workers are professional and we have worked together a long time.
 They understand well what we on the adoptive side expect and the kinds of things we want to know as adoptive families.

-Timing: You can expect it to take approximately three months from when your social worker starts your search until you receive your report.
+Timing: It can take up to six months from when your social worker starts your search until you receive your report.
+Some searches have multiple legs and can take longer.
 Occasionally there are parts to a report which come at different times, for example if the search involves multiple areas in Ethiopia.

 Your report with come with a detailed FAQ on how to manage future communication with folks in Ethiopia, mitigate unrealistic expectations on both sides, understand commonly experienced cultural differences, and how to gift in a meaningful way.
 Your report may also contain the recommendation to get a DNA test done.
 If that is the case, we can facilitate that.